TANZANIA JUNE 2019: Borehole update from our International Team

 Then the discussion turned to a second Rotary Global Grant to provide toilets in rural schools in Moshi district.
 Both Lucy and Kerri were very enthusiastic about this project although it is still at an early stage.
 Some of the money still has to be raised before a Grant can be applied for.

-These discussions were followed by the regular Thursday Meeting of the Rotary Club.
+These discussions were followed by the regular Thursday Rotary Meeting.

-Exchanging Club banners with President Kerri and Mama Lucy.
+Exchanging banners with President Kerri and Mama Lucy.

 The two projects were put before the members, who listened intently and both went through without a murmur.
 Success!
 Ken, Julian and Tim came away feeling as though they had conquered Kilimanjaro!
 The Rotary Global Grants, jointly hosted by Haddenham and Moshi Rotary Clubs are on their way!